 1. Go Outdoors

 Nature is a tried and true way for anybody to get their brain fired up.
 For one, relaxation will filter out the negativity affecting your ability to process information.
 The more you do things you love outside, the more you will recover mentally—leaving plenty of room for inspiration to pop in.

 Maybe it’s obvious, but reading and researching can inspire an idea quickly.
 Try reading social media posts, online books, websites, magazines, novellas—everything.
 It should probably be relevant content, but I won’t lie and say I haven’t found help from unlikely sources.

-Going somewhere specific, even if it’s a closeby city, has always inspired me in some way.
+Going somewhere specific, even if it’s a nearby city, always inspires me in some way.
 When I travel, I see things I would have never seen, meet people I never would have met, and do things I never would have done.
-Try new foods, shop at new places.
-Traveling in and of itself is inspiring, and you may have to avoid getting overzealous so you can stick to the creative brief.
-Quite the opposite problem that you just had, no?
+Try new foods.
+Shop at new places.
+Traveling is inspiring.

 4. Get a Hobby

-Find a craft or practice that you enjoy or are interested in.
-Some people enjoy photography, others enjoy painting, sewing, playing instruments, physical activity, or, for our resident associate creative director, pottery.
+Find a craft or hobby that you enjoy.
+Some people thrive doing photography, others enjoy painting, sewing, playing instruments, physical activity, or, for our resident associate creative director, pottery.
 It doesn’t have to be grand, but it does need to be something that gives you butterflies and daydreams.
-Whether or not it’s related to your project, doing something tactile that you enjoy will inspire you to break free.
+Whether or not it’s related to your project, doing something tactile that you love will inspire you to break free.

 5. Creativity Board

-This is your own personal moodboard.
+This is your own personal mood board.
 Find inspirational pieces on Pinterest, Behance and other sites that showcase beautiful work.
-Once you start seeing creativity from others, you won’t have any trouble maximizing on your own.
+Once you start seeing creativity from others, you won’t have any trouble delivering.
 Sometimes, being around the right people at the right time (even digitally) can bring out the deepest and most inspired thoughts.

 6. Do Nothing